Montana Fly Tiers /Boehme to Bailey booklet

 The construction of the BB is unique and has no parallel among other Montana or western trout flies.
 It is a reflection of the ingenuity of it's originator.
 There were once 32 varieties of Bunyan Bugs.
 Paul Bunyan is certainly a true pioneer in the art of fly-tying and also a skilled maker of split bamboo fly rods, and must be recognized and honored as a individual who contributed substantially to the sport of fly-fishing in the West.

 This fly certainly occupies a unique position in the past and present heritage of fly fishing.
 It's a fly that has truly survived the test of time.
 Bunyan Bugs have caught mammoth trout and bass on the western rivers of the Rocky Mountains.
 Paul Bunyan's grandson Richard Rose has a tied a variety of Bunyan Bugs for many years.They are modeled on originals by his grandfather.
-They are being made today and available to the public by request, or at this site.
+They are being made today and available to the public by request, or at auction.

 It is unclear who was the first white man to catch a trout in Montana, but we can be sure he did it more than 150 years ago, maybe even more.
 By the late 1800’s the sporting periodicals contained occasional references to the great fishing of the state, and a few eastern sportsman found their way to such rivers as the Gallatin, Yellowstone to try this new angling frontier.
 For all this early publicity and fun, Montana trout streams didn’t really come into their own and develop their own angling lore until after WW1.
 Then, in the 1920’s and 1930’s things started to happen.